LukeMathWalker/pavex/docs/guide/request_data/path/path_parameters.md

 In our example, we expect `id` parameter to be a number.
-We could set the field type for `id` to `String` and then parse it into a number in the handler; however, that's going to get tedious if we need to do it every single time we want to work with a numeric route parameter.
+We could set the field type for `id` to `String` and then parse it into a number in the handler; however, that's going to get tedious if we need to do it every single time we want to work with a numeric path parameter.
 We can skip all that boilerplate by setting the field type to `u64` directly, and let Pavex do the parsing for us:

 --8<-- "doc_examples/guide/request_data/route_params/project-route_params_typed_field.snap"